 STEP 2: Sauté

-In a large skillet, heat tallow, or olive oil, over medium-high heat.
-Once hot, add diced onions and minced garlic and cook until soft.
+In a large skillet, heat olive oil over medium-high heat.
+Add diced onions and minced garlic to the hot oil and cook until soft.

 STEP 3: Brown Meat